felix-lang/felix/doc/articles/openrecursion.rst

 and higher order function.

-With this technique, we make flat, linearly extensible data types by using a type variable in the type where would normally want recursion.
+With this technique, we make flat, linearly extensible data types by using a type variable parameter in the type where would normally want recursion.
 Similarly in the flat function, we use a function passed in as a parameter to evaluate the values of the type of the type variable.